matthematician/vecit/README.md

 Public version of the bank is available here: http://matthematician.github.io/vecit/ .

-Development on branch `final`.
 Find a quirk or error, or have a suggestion?
 Open an `Issue` in this Github repo.

 > VecIt! is a project of @matthematician, @tienchih, and @StevenClontz .
 > For more information about the CheckIt! platform see http://checkit.clontz.org .